aiotrope/syz-G/README.md

 - MongoDB credentials and connection were established via [MongoDB Atlas](https://www.mongodb.com/atlas/database), however locally installed MongoDB will suffice.

-- The backend also suggests obtaining [Cloudinary](https://cloudinary.com/) such as such as the `API KEYS`, `API SECRET`, `CLOUD NAME` and `PRESET NAME`.
-To your account, add new `upload preset` and set it to `unsigned`.
-Clodinary integration is only optional and the app will run even without it but image upload cannot be tested.
+- The backend also suggests obtaining [Cloudinary](https://cloudinary.com/) credentials such as: `API KEYS`, `API SECRET`, `CLOUD NAME` and `PRESET NAME`.
+To your Cloudinary account, add new `upload preset` and set it to `unsigned`.
+This feature is for adding and updating the user's profile avatar/image.

+Clodinary integration is only optional and the app will run even without it but image upload cannot be tested on your local machine.
+You can go to [production website](https://www.arnelimperial.com) and authenticate to the system, if you want to try this feature.

 ```bash
 # .env location for server